GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/importing-a-post-from-another-wordpress-site/en.md

 - The categories
 - (Tags also, however if these do not already exist, they are created together with the post, so it's not an issue)

-Slugs are used as the common identifier for resources in the upstream and local sites.
+As the common identifier for resources between the upstream and local sites, we use:

+- Slugs for categories, tags and media items
+- Usernames for users

 If any of the resources does not exist in the local site, the GraphQL query prints an error and halts the import.

 ```graphql
 query InitializeDynamicVariables